Planning, Implementing and Measuring a Successful Topical Marketing Campaign

 “Is it really what your people and the people you’re targeting want to hear about?
 What are the angles?
 What do they want to hear?”

-How do you measure campaign success?
+How do you measure a topical marketing campaign’s success?

 Measuring the success of a topical marketing campaign is not unlike measuring the success of any other campaign.
 It is really about measuring on the metrics that matter to the people or department you need to prove the success to.